 The bullying definition is confusing.
 What does it mean?

-A child who is being bullied is the target of unwanted or uninvited aggression by a person who has a desire to hurt someone.
+A child who is being bullied is the target of unwanted or unwelcome aggression.
 It is one-sided.
-A child being bullied often has no ability to make it stop.
 This is not the same thing as conflict.
-Conflict usually involves two or more people who are equally engaged in the behavior and have the ability to make it stop.
-A school must still address this conduct but will follow the policies and rules in the student code of conduct.
+Not all conflict will meet the legal definition of bullying.
+Conflict usually involves two or more people who are equally engaged in the behavior.
+A school must still address incidents of peer conflict by following the policies and rules in the student code of conduct.

 Does my child have to be physically harmed?

-Cyberbullying is a form of bullying that occurs by using electronic devices like cell phones, computers, iPads, and other types of electronic devices.
+The ABR, protects students from cyberbullying.
+Cyberbullying is a form of bullying that occurs by using cell phones, computers, iPads, and other types of electronic devices.
 Sadly, cyberbullying is a common form of bullying impacting school-aged children.
 It can take many forms.
 Examples of cyberbullying include inappropriate or unwanted text messages; showing images or video of someone without their permission online; inappropriate use of social media; and filling an email inbox with disgusting images, hurtful emails, or spam.
-Often, but not always, cyberbullying involves using Facebook, Instagram, Twitter, Snapchat, and other forms of social networking.
-Cyberbullying can happen at any time and cause a person to be harmed anywhere they are whether they are at home or in their community.
-New Jersey student are protected from cyberbullying under the Anti-Bullying Bill of Rights.
+Often, but not always, cyberbullying involves using Tik Tok, Instagram, X, Snapchat, and other forms of social networking.
+Cyberbullying can happen at any time and anywhere.

 Does bullying have to take place at school?

 No. Bullying can take place on school property or at any school-sponsored function, on a school bus, or in some situations off school grounds.
-See Cyber-bulling in the box above.
+(See Cyberbullying above.)

 I think my child is being bullied.
 What should I do?